tale-toul/ocp-aws/README.md

 $ aws ec2 describe-images --owners 309956199498 --filters "Name=is-public,Values=true" "Name=name,Values=RHEL*7.7*" --region eu-west-1
 ```
 The command searches for **public** amis in the eu-west-1 (Ireland) region with owner Red Hat (309956199498) that include in the name the string "RHEL*7.7*".
 The output will contain a list of amis released at different dates and with minor differences among them.

+The terraform file uses a variable of type map to keep the correct ami IDs for each region, so it should not be necessary to look for the AMI.

 According to the [OpenShift installation documentation](https://docs.openshift.com/container-platform/3.11/install/prerequisites.html#hardware) a minimum available disk space is required in the partitions containing specific directories, also docker and OpenShift require available space to store ephemeral data and images, and in the case of the masters a separate disk is recommended to hold the data for etcd.
 To comply with the previous requirements the root disk for the nodes is sized accordingly and additinal disks are added to the each master, infra and worker instance.
 The additional disks are formated and mounted via a user data script that is passed to the instance during creation, one of the disks is used to create a volume group and logical volume to be used by docker.
 It is important to take into consideration that the naming scheme for the devices created for the additional disks depends on the type of instance used; for example t3.xlarge will use devices like /devnvme1n1, while m4.xlarge will use /dev/xvdb